idoco/map-chat/README.md

 ## Features
 - Super simple location based chat.
 - No registration or message history.
-- Built-in Google Translate widgit.
+- Built-in Google Translate widget.
 - Create a private chat map by adding <i>#name</i> to the url.

 ## Embed MapChat in your website